Towards a Second Edition

 Additionally, the second edition will incorporate sections of improved semantic categorization resulting from research undertaken by students and staff working on the Thesaurus at the University of Glasgow, especially where an influx of new words or senses has required more detailed classification in a particular area of the hierarchy.

-The launch of the second online edition of the Historical Thesaurus is expected to take place in 2018, with succeeding updates in train with the OED, ensuring that we accurately represent cutting-edge knowledge of the history of English.
+The launch of the online second edition of the Historical Thesaurus is expected to take place in 2019, with succeeding updates in train with the OED, ensuring that we accurately represent cutting-edge knowledge of the history of English.
 Our estimates roughly indicate that the first release of second edition material will mean 35% of our entries will have been re-dated with new evidence, 40% of the hierarchy will have been revised, and 20,000 new words added.